timotheecour/D_vs_nim/README.md

   let arguments = commandLineParams()
 ```

-* how to compose ranges/iterators in Nim?
+* how to compose arbitrary ranges/iterators in Nim?

 ## nim questions (answered)
 * are there real immutable variables in nim ?